 Here’s some important advice, though.
 First of all, it can be done.
 Secondly, don’t make the mistake of putting the lock in upside-down (it will happily fit that way).
 If you do, it’ll still work, but you’ll have to put your key in upside-down to lock the door, which will become an idiosyncrasy of your particular Boler that will have future owners scratching their heads as they obsessively contemplate revisiting your excellent if flawed work on the L-400.

 One more thing.
 I mentioned earlier the nicely constructed striker plate.
 There are two striker plates supplied in the repair kit, actually… one for the doorframe and one for the door, through which the bolt protrudes and which you use to help secure the lock into door.Note that neither of the striker plates supplied in the repair kits fit Bolers.
-Here are pictures of the replacement repair kit striker plate for the door, and the cheesy striker plate that’s in my door, likely produced by our friends at Boler back in the day.
+Here are pictures of the replacement repair kit striker plate for the door, and the cheesy striker plate that’s in my door, likely fashioned by our friends at Boler back in the day.
 As I say, this plate is an important component as it enables you to secure the front of the the lock to the door with two short screws.
 A nicer plate would have been appreciated and I guess if you know what you’re doing with metal, you could make a better one.
-Anyway, just for comparison purposes, here’s the Bargman door striker plate on the left, and our jerry-built “original equipment” striker plate.
-If you do get a NOS lock or repair kit, don’t toss the existing striker plate!
+Anyway, just for comparison purposes, here’s the Bargman door striker plate on the left, and the jerry-built “original equipment” striker plate in our Boler.
+Note to self: If you do get a NOS lock or repair kit, don’t toss your Boler’s original striker plate!

 Well, that’s about it, folks.
 That is my data dump.
 I think I’ve pretty much got the measure of the humble Bargman L-400.